 A student who files an Application for Graduation by the appropriate deadline and is approved for graduation will be invited to participate in the Commencement Ceremony in May.
-A student who is late in filing an Application for Graduation may participate in the Commencement Ceremony the following year.
+A student who is late in filing an Application for Graduation may participate in the Commencement Ceremony the following year by sending a notification to the Records and Registration Office by the following spring deadline (email: evaluations@npc.edu).